SimonMontereigo/testing/README.md

 ## Installation

-To install the stable version:
+To install the latest version:

 ```sh
 npm install kcompass
 ```

-## How to Run
+## How to Use

+One Command

 ```sh
 kcompass debug <pod-name>
 ```

+Simple Y/N Questions That Quickly Pinpoint Your Errors

 ```javascript